-Cow is an extremely intelligent animal and has a unique sense of the environment.
+The cow is an extremely intelligent animal and has a unique sense of the environment.
 The Desi cows are extremely emotional and attached to the people who take care of them.
-There have been incidents where a cow has taken lightning instead of their owners, to save them.
+There have been incidents where a cow has taken lightning instead of its owners, to save them.
 They are sharp animals, a great source of Satvik energy, it is said that walking in the dusty path the cow has tread is extremely enriching.
 Even being in the aura of a cow can drastically lighten your mood.

-Natural finishes are always like an icing on a piece of cake and lot of these wall finishes would not have come into the picture if it weren’t for the cows.
+Natural finishes are always like icing on a piece of cake and a lot of these wall finishes would not have come into the picture if it weren’t for the cows.
 Araish a traditional smooth mirror finish wall finish from Jaipur, Rajasthan uses curd as one of its essential ingredients.
 Even the Chettinad Egg-Lime Plaster incorporates the whey from a hung curd into the final layer of the smooth almost-mirror finished plaster.

 Milk of a pure breed cow is said to be one of the most enriching products that the cow yields.
 People around the world have been making milk paints and a broken-down product of milk, casein, as additives for plasters.
 The casein is a good binder and the protein present in the milk combines with the lime to give a good quality plaster.

 Cow dung has traditional importance when it comes to plastering walls and floors.
-The bacterium Mycobacterium Vaccae , which is found in the cow dung contributes to anti-depressant properties of cow dung.
-When these are inhaled it enhances the growth of the neurons in our body, which in turn stimulates the growth of serotonin and norepinephrine in the brain, basically the happy drug is released.
+The bacterium Mycobacterium Vaccae, which is found in cow dung contributes to the anti-depressant properties of cow dung.
+When these are inhaled it enhances the growth of the neurons in our body, which in turn stimulates the growth of serotonin and norepinephrine in the brain, basically, the happy drug is released.
 This works wonders against anxiety & has shown a good learning curve .

 Roof and Bamboo Treatment:

 Bamboos are usually used as roofing members as they are abundantly available and an economical solution.
 It is vital that the bamboos be treated before they are used as roofing members since it increases durability.
-ABARI, Nepal, is currently working on using cow urine for treatment of bamboo.
+ABARI, Nepal, is currently working on using cow urine for the treatment of bamboo.
 This involves injecting the bamboo with cow urine solution under pressure so as to replace the starch present in the vascular bundles.
 Devapriyan Kanjankat, a natural builder from Kerala has effectively used cow urine for the treatment of bamboos and it has worked for his building.
 The bamboos in this case were soaked in a diluted cow urine solution for two weeks.
 Cow urine is also one of the crucial ingredients in the Natural Finish Recipe that Devapriyanji uses for plastering his home walls!

 A home is not complete until there is a small fire on the stove frying hot bhajjis!
 Cows have contributed to our fuel needs, first in the form of dung cakes and recently as gobar gas which can be piped and connected to your modern stoves for regular cooking.
 Dung cakes are traditionally burnt during bhogi by the children of the family which is a part of the festival of Sankranti.
 These dung cakes provide efficient fuel and also produce a smokeless flame!
 These have a good calorific value and are often used in burning limestone in the kilns; one sustainable practice leads to another we can say!